dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 discover geography to locate the fastest and most trodden routes.
 Trade quickly drove us to abstract the notion of value into money to further accelerate commerce.
 This was tightly related to metallurgy.
-What else could be so valuable to anyone except Gold or Copper: materials which should be equally useful to anyone with a hammer.
+What else could be so valuable to anyone except gold or copper: materials which should be equally useful to anyone with a hammer.

 > It's shiny?
 I can bang it with a rock, loudly, till I get what ever